Sampoong Department Store collapse: Trial and prison sentence

 During his interrogation with Professor Chung, Lee Joon sparked further controversy by saying that his main concern was that the collapse of the store not only harmed the customers, but also inflicted great financial damage to his company.
-On December 27, 1995, Lee Joon was found guilty of criminal negligence and received a prison sentence of ten and a half years.
-Prosecutors originally asked for Lee Joon to be sentenced to twenty years, but was reduced to seven and a half years on appeal.
+On December 27, 1995, Lee Joon was found guilty of criminal negligence and received a prison sentence of 10 and a half years.
+Prosecutors originally asked for Lee Joon to be sentenced to 20 years, but was reduced to 7 and a half years on appeal.
 Lee Joon died on October 4, 2003, months after his release from prison, of complications from diabetes, high blood pressure and kidney disease.

 Lee Joon's son and the store's CEO, Lee Han-sang, received seven years for accidental homicide and corruption.
 Following his release from prison in 2002, Lee Han-sang worked as an evangelist in Mongolia.

 City official Lee Chung-Woo, who was a chief administrator of the area where the store was located, was sentenced to three years in jail for bribery.
 Hwang Chol-Min, a former chief for the area, was found guilty of accepting a ₩12 million bribe from Lee Joon, and was sentenced to 10 years in prison.

 Other participating officials, including a former chief administrator of the Seocho district, were also jailed.
 Other parties sentenced included a number of the store's executives and the company responsible for completing the building.

 Compensation

 At first, families of the victims were asking for an average of $361,000 each.
-However, the City of Seoul, representing the store's owner, offered to pay $220,000 for each victim, arguing that he could not afford to pay more.
+The City of Seoul, representing the store's owner, offered to pay $220,000 for each victim, arguing that he could not afford to pay more.

 Two months after the collapse, Lee Joon and Lee Han-sang submitted a jointly signed memo to Seoul, offering their entire wealth to compensate the families of the victims.
 As a result, the Sampoong Group ceased to exist.

-The settlement involved 3,293 cases, totaling ₩375.8 billion (about $300 million).
+The settlement involved 3,293 cases, totaling ₩375.8 billion (about US$300 million).
 Payouts were complete by 2003.